-Brighton Mitre offer group rides every Saturday and Sunday throughout the year and are really proud of our reputation for welcoming cyclists of all abilities and experience levels.
+Brighton Mitre offer group rides every Saturday and the first and third Sunday of each month throughout the year and are really proud of our reputation for welcoming cyclists of all abilities and experience levels.
 All rides leave from The Garden Café in St Ann’s Well Gardens in Hove (you’ll find directions on their website).
 Weekly updates to the weekend’s rides can always be found on our Facebook page

 The weekend rides cater for a wide range of abilities and fitness levels.
 Over the course of the weekend there will be some faster rides and some slower ones; some with a designated ride leader and some without; some suitable for beginners and some in which experience is assumed and is indeed a prerequisite.
 We’d encourage you to read the explanation below before joining one of our rides as rides are safer and more enjoyable if all people on them are at a similar level.